--------------------------------------------------------------------------------------#

 Receive and validate one group's reply.

-Returns the per-molecule responses, or ``None`` if the bridge died or
+The per-molecule responses, or ``None`` if the bridge died or the

 """